-The algorithm of threshold detection is: every local extrema above the threshold on at least one channel is considered as peak.
+- global: every local extrema above the threshold on at least one channel is considered as peak. - geometrical same local extrema detection but only on local part given the geometry of the probe.

 With high frequency noise the true peak can be noisy and become a double local extremum.
 When you want to avoid that to not having twice the same peak extracted with some sample delayed.
-This is the role of the peak_span parameters: when 2 local extrema are in the same span, only the best is kept.
+This is the role of the peak_span_ms parameters: when 2 local extrema are in the same span, only the best is kept.